sachinac/reading_materials/AWS.md

 Differenece between Kinesis Data Streams and Kinesis Firehose

-Summary form this article : <a href="https://www.whizlabs.com/blog/aws-kinesis-data-streams-vs-aws-kinesis-data-firehose/"> Difference </a>
+Summary from this article : <a href="https://www.whizlabs.com/blog/aws-kinesis-data-streams-vs-aws-kinesis-data-firehose/"> Article </a>

 <table>
   <thead>